FNL-MoCha/bcl2fastq/README.md

-# bcl2fastq pipeline on moab
+# bcl2fastq pipeline on batch or aka FoRCE (Frederick Research Computing Environment)
 ## Demultiplexing
 - Runs illumina bcl2fastq with different settings depending on SampleSheet:
 	- Run with TSO500 specific arguments when SampleSheet is from TSO500 experiments